-If a check accepted by Financial Management Services or the bookstore is returned unpaid by the bank on which it is drawn, a penalty of \$25 in the form of cash or money order will be assessed.
-If not redeemed, the student may be dropped from the rolls of the University.
+If a check accepted by Financial Management Services, the bookstore or any other campus department is returned unpaid by the bank on which it is drawn, a penalty of \$25 in the form of cash or money order will be assessed.
+If not redeemed, the student may be dropped from the University.
 The student is eligible for reinstatement after payment of penalties that include a \$50 reinstatement fee and redemption of the check.